What you should know

 To get a copy of your medical records

 Ask the doctor for a copy of your records.
 They may charge you a fee to copy them, as the Medical Services Plan does not pay for it.
-The BC Medical Association sets approximate fees in its fee guide.
+Doctors of BC sets approximate fees in its fee guide.
 Alternatively, you could ask to take a picture of the records with your phone.

 If you can’t get your medical records from your doctor (for example, if the doctor moved or retired and you can’t find them, or if they refuse to give you the information), you can contact the College of Physicians and Surgeons of BC for help.
 Their phone number is 1-800-461-3008 and their website is cpsbc.ca.